Riyria Revelations: Book 2: Avempartha

+Volume II: Rise of Empire

-Book 3: Nyphron Rising (Rise of Empire)
+Book 3: Nyphron Rising

 Rise of Empire picks up some time after the events of Theft of Swords.
 The newly minted Empire, under the regency of Bishop Saldur, is at war with Melengar.

 The Empress Modina, formerly the young farm girl Thrace, has been kept out of sight of the populace, being treated as little more than a prisoner in her catatonic state.
 Through a series of dumb luck, a scullery maid is placed in charge of training the Empress.
 It is her kindness and compassion toward the young Empress that eventually helps Modina break through her numbness and start to become a person again.

 Royce and Hadrian, meanwhile, have been employed by King Alric to provide valuable information to aid in the war against the Empire.